VictorWesterlund/php-libmysqldriver/README.md

 Filter a [`MySQL->select()`](#select) or [`MySQL->update()`](#update) method by chaining the `MySQL->where()` method anywhere before it.
 The [`MySQL->delete()`](#delete) executor method also uses the same syntax for its arguments.

+Each key, value pair will be `AND` constrained against each other.

 ```php
 MySQL->where(
   ?array ...$conditions